 Do you trust yourself?

 For each of us, there are many things we wouldn’t trust ourselves to do.
-Most of us wouldn’t trust ourselves to climb a mile-high mountain without a rope, for example.
+Most of us wouldn’t trust ourselves to climb a mile-high cliff without a rope, for example.

 But for each of us, there is also a practically endless number of things that we do routinely.
 For example, we choose what to wear today, what we’ll say to a friend, or what we’ll do on a day off.